bashirking1234/nmibc-gene-prioritization/README.md

 # NMIBC Gene Prioritization Pipeline

-A Nextflow-driven workflow for integrating GWAS, eQTL, and TWAS analyses to prioritize candidate genes in non–muscle invasive bladder cancer (NMIBC).
+A Nextflow-driven workflow for integrating eQTL-lookup, colocalization, and Transcriptome-Wide-Association Study analyses to prioritize candidate genes in non–muscle invasive bladder cancer (NMIBC).
 Designed for execution on an HPC cluster (e.g., Snellius) using Singularity containers.

 ---